The Keys to a Great Value Proposition

 A great value proposition should include the following key elements:

 - Understand your target audience: A great value proposition starts with understanding your audience.
 Identify your ideal customers, their pain points, aspirations, and priorities.
 Identify what keeps them up at night.
 What solutions are they currently using?
+How do they measure success?
 Empathy is critical; so, put yourself in their shoes to uncover what truly matters to them.

 - Solve a Specific Problem: Your value proposition should directly address a problem your target audience faces.
-The narrower and more specific the problem, the stronger your proposition will be – broad claims dilute impact, so zero in on a tangible, solvable challenge.
+The more specific the problem, the stronger your proposition will be – by comparison, broad claims of dilute impact lead to weak value propositions.
+So zero in on a tangible, solvable challenge.

 - Unique Selling Proposition (USP): What sets your product or service apart from the competition?
 Highlight the unique benefits that make your offering stand out.
-For example, this could be innovative technology, unmatched service, exceptional design, or a cost advantage.
+Be careful not to slide into describing features!
+For example, innovative technology and exceptional design are features of your product.
+Instead, ask yourself what unique capabilities those things bring to the customer.
 Avoid generic language—be specific about what makes your product special.

 - Focus on benefits, not features.
-A feature is what your product does; a benefit is the positive outcome for your customer.
+A feature is what your product is or does; a benefit is the positive outcome for your customer.
 For instance, rather than saying “Our software has an advanced analytics tool,” say, “Our software helps you make smarter decisions in half the time.”
+It is even better if you can clearly define what “smarter” means to your customer and why that matters.

 - Align with Emotional Triggers: Beyond logic, your value proposition should tap into emotions.
-People often make decisions based on how a product or service makes them feel.
+People often make decisions based on how a product or service makes them feel or how the customer perceives risk.
 Whether it’s security, excitement, confidence, or belonging, connect on an emotional level.

 Tips for Creating a Strong Value Proposition